 Courtesy of Getty Image Bank

 For health reasons, etc., I had to ask for the understanding and help of the people I worked with.
-It was not easy to open my mouth than I thought, even though it was a much wiser choice for everyone to clearly communicate my situation and coordinate things in advance rather than ruining my work and myself after suffering alone.
+It was not easy to open my mouth than I thought, even though it was a much wiser choice for everyone to clearly communicate my situation and coordinate things in advance rather than ruining my work and myself following suffering alone.
 Sometimes it felt more difficult to ask for help than to grunt alone.
 It is said that we live by helping each other, but why does asking for help feel so awkward?

 This may be partly due to growing up in an environment that culturally discourages asking for help.
 In fact, there have been studies showing that people in Eastern cultures find it difficult to seek help and feel much more indebted when they ask for help than people in Western cultures.

 Conversely, I’ve been told that Americans, more than people from other cultures, seem to see it as their right to seek help, especially when faced with an unavoidable situation, such as an illness or disability.
-Therefore, it was a story about making a request with confidence and, on the other hand, even when other people asked for it, without much repulsion.
+Therefore, it was a story regarding making a request with confidence and, on the other hand, even when other people asked for it, without much repulsion.

 Of course, that doesn’t mean they feel free to ask for help without any debt.
 However, it is relatively small.
 In my case, I thought that I was more familiar with an environment in which I was branded a loser if I had to persevere through hard times and somehow persevere on my own, even if it was difficult, and then fall out.